rjhintz/rjhintz.github.io/README.md

 ####Update Index File
 Update `index.html` to reflect use of Jekyll layout.

-File below as personalized with photo positioned on right.
+The file below is personalized with a photo image positioned on the right.
-Border explictly shown as 0pt none since some current browsers will otherwise include a border.
+The border is explictly shown as 0pt none since some current browsers will otherwise include a border.
 ```
 ---
 layout: default